A-R0tt1ngC00rpsE/EndlessSlumber/README.md

-hello, i mostly roam around ch,ut,docks,cod area.
+Greetings!!!? i mostly roam around ch,ut,docks,cod area.

-feel free to sit w me anytime you want! unless u have a type of dni in my name, other tyan that it doesn't matter if you have a good skin or not im more than happy to have some company!!
+feel free to sit w me anytime you want! unless i have a type of dni in my name, other tyan that it doesn't matter if you have a good skin or not im more than happy to have some company!!

-im not fond of people older than 20 and lower than 10, but it is fine if yiu arent amy weird! i say whatever matches the conversation or small talk.
+im not fond of people older than 20 and lower than 10, but it is fine if you arent any weirdo! i say whatever matches the conversation or small talk.

 i personally love every ut cosplayer know to mankind.

-im a ERROR + DREAM irl!! an actual nige person.srs, or it just depends on how you treat me, then ill decide on how to treat you back.
+im a ERROR + DREAM irl!! an actual nicce person.srs, or it just depends on how you treat me, then ill decide on how to treat you back.

 be aware that i am a MALE, so please do not ask for any inappropriate pictures from me.